 Did you know the average person has seven social media accounts?
-Social media has become embedded into the daily routines and lives of people worldwide.
-It’s clear that social media is now a primary way businesses engage, educate and interact with their audiences.
+Social media has become embedded in the daily routines and lives of people worldwide.
+It’s clear that social media is now a primary way for companies to engage, educate, and interact with their audiences.

 - Create an online community promoting awareness around disease management and prevention

-- Demonstrate the value you can offer potential new hire candidates
+- Demonstrate the value you can offer potential employees

 - Facebook – With almost 2 billion users, Facebook continues to reign the social media empire with the most engaged users – 74% of members are logging on daily according to Pew Research Center.
 The Facebook live feature is a great way to engage with your audience.
 Idea: Stream content on women’s health or host a cardiovascular disease Q&A session.